Mandaadi

-Mandaadi is an upcoming Indian Tamil-language sports action drama film written and directed by Mathimaran Pugazhendhi of Selfie (2022) fame and produced by Elred Kumar under the banner of RS Infotainment.
-The film stars Soori in the titular role, alongside Suhas, Mahima Nambiar, Bala Saravanan, Ravindra Vijay and Sathyaraj.The film was officially announced in January 2025 under the tentative title Soori's Next, as it is the sixth film for Soori, as the lead actor, and the official title was announced in April 2025.
+Mandaadi (Note: Also the title character.) is a 2026 Indian Tamil-language sports action drama film written and directed by Mathimaran Pugazhendhi and produced by Elred Kumar under RS Infotainment.
+The film stars Soori in the titular role and Suhas (in his Tamil film debut) alongside Mahima Nambiar, Sathyaraj ,Krish Hassan, Mithun Jai Sankar, Ravindra Vijay and Bala Saravanan.

+The film was officially announced in January 2025 under the tentative title Soori's Next; the official title was announced that April.
+Filming began in mid-2025 and wrapped in April 2026.
 The film has music composed by G. V. Prakash Kumar, cinematography handled by S. R. Kathir and editing by Pradeep E. Ragav.

+Mandaadi was released in theatres on 10 September 2026, coinciding with the Vinayagar Chaturthi weekend in standard, IMAX, EPIQ and Dolby Cinema formats to critical acclaim.
+The film was a commercial success grossing ₹125 crore on a budget of ₹75 crore, becoming the 4th highest grossing Tamil film of 2026.